 Homemade Almond Milk

-Homemade almond milk is more nutritious than boxed nondairy milks, yet it takes only minutes to make.
-Recipe from Raw Food Made Easy for 1 or 2 People* ©2012 by Jennifer Cornbleet.
+Homemade almond milk is more nutritious than boxed nondairy milks, and it takes only minutes to make.
+If you’re looking for an almond milk recipe that you’ll want to make regularly, this might just be what you’re looking for!
+Recipe from Raw Food Made Easy for 1 or 2 People © 2012 by Jennifer Cornbleet.
 Reprinted by permission of The Book Publishing Company.

 - 3 pitted medjool dates, soaked